romellem/yamodal/README.md

 fallback.
 Note that this should only be used if you have a **single** modal on the page.
 Otherwise the triggers will open up multiple modals which is probably not your intended result.

-> Note our function will have an [inferred name](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name#Inferred_function_names)
+> Note our function will always have an [inferred name](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name#Inferred_function_names)
-> of `"template"` when using anonymous functions, so this library
+> of `"template"` when using an anonymous function, so technically this library
-> checks for a `function.name` of `"template"`, and assumes an
+> checks for a `function.name` of `"template"` and assumes an anonymous
-> anonymous function was passed if it finds that.
+> function was passed if it finds that.
 >
-> If you do want to use a function named `template`, just
+> If you do want to use a function named `template`, just set the
-> set the `trigger_selector` directly rather than using a
+> `trigger_selector` directly rather than using a calculated default.
-> calculated default.

 ```js
 // Careful!
 Both modals will opens when a `<button data-modal-trigger>` is clicked!